Python3pkg/Nappy/wiki/Shell-Command.md

     1
     NoChange

+### Writing Unix Epoch Times
+If your metric is a timer you can write a date/time to it using this syntax:

+    % nr -wn someTimer "EPOCHTIME: 02/23/2015 15:23:31"
+    1424726611.0

+The syntax is the string "EPOCHTIME: " followed by `mm/dd/yyyy hh:mm:ss` which will be converted into a seconds-since-time-zero Unix timestamp as required by the Numerous server.
+You can use this syntax to write any metric whether it is a timer or not; the date is converted into a floating point number as shown.

 ### Updating metric attributes
 To update the attributes of a metric we use the -M option combined with -w.
 In general every `nr` operation that writes something requires the `-w` flag, so think of the `-M` flag in this case as specifying "what to write" while the `-w` flag is simply specifying that we are going to write _something_.